not0k/flightradarlive-bot/README.md

 - `/info`: Displays the current notification settings for the user.

-- `/radius`: This command is used to set the radius for flight notifications.
-The radius is measured in meters.
-For example, `/radius 2000` sets the notification radius to 2000 meters.
-The default radius is 5000 meters.
+- `/radius`: Sets the radius for flight notifications.
+For example, `/radius 2000` sets the notification radius to 2000
+  m.
+The default radius is 5000 m.

 - `/altitude`: Sets the altitude range for flight notifications.
-The altitude is measured in meters.
 The command can be used in two ways:

-    - `/altitude <altitude>` sets the minimum and maximum altitude to the specified value.
+    - `/altitude <altitude>`: Sets both the minimum and maximum altitude to the specified value.
-    - `/altitude <min-altitude> <max-altitude>` sets the minimum and maximum altitude to the specified values.
+    - `/altitude <min-altitude> <max-altitude>`: Sets the minimum and maximum altitude to the specified values.

-  The default minimum altitude is 0 meters and the default maximum altitude is 100000 meters.
+  The default minimum altitude is 0 m and the default maximum altitude is 100000 m.

-- `/altmin`: Shortcut for setting the minimum altitude.
-For example, `/altmin 1000` sets the minimum altitude to 1000 meters.
+- `/altmin`: Sets the minimum altitude.
+For example, `/altmin 1000` sets the minimum altitude to 1000 m.

-- `/altmax`: Shortcut for setting the maximum altitude.
-For example, `/altmax 10000` sets the maximum altitude to 10000 meters.
+- `/altmax`: Sets the maximum altitude.
+For example, `/altmax 10000` sets the maximum altitude to 10000 m.

+Note: Altitude and radius values are measured in meters.

 ## Requirements